Zhongguancun: Notable companies and landmarks

 The development center of Loongson, which is China's first general-purpose microprocessor design, is also in the Zhongguancun area.

 Everbright International has its Beijing office in the Beijing International Building (北京国际大厦) in Zhongguancun.

-Mny conferences are held in this location, including the annual ChinICT conference - which is the largest Information technology Development and Entrepreneurship event in China.
+Many conferences are held in this location, including the annual ChinICT conference - which is the largest Information technology Development and Entrepreneurship event in China.

 A frequent tourist destination is the Haidian Christian Church, designed by Hamburg-based architects Gerkan, Marg and Partners.

 Transportation

-Beijing Subway Line 4 runs through the Zhongguancun area with stops at Zhongguancun Station and Haidianhuangzhuang Station.
-Haidianhuangzhuang is also a transfer station with Line 10.
+Line 4 of the Beijing Subway runs through the Zhongguancun area with stops at Zhongguancun station and Haidian Huangzhuang station.
+Haidian Huangzhuang station is also a transfer station with Line 10.
 In addition, Zhongguancun is served by many of Beijing's buses.